Kamala Harris says prosecutor past will help defeat Trump

 WEST COLUMBIA, S.C.
-(AP) — Democrat Kamala Harris played up her experience as a prosecutor on Saturday, telling a mostly black crowd in South Carolina that her prosecutorial credentials have given her a window in to helping improve the criminal justice system and also make her uniquely qualified to take on President Donald Trump.
+(AP) — Democratic presidential candidate Kamala Harris says her experience as a prosecutor has given her insight into trying to improve the criminal justice system and distinguishes her among the crowded field taking on President Donald Trump.

-“We’ve got to hold this guy accountable by prosecuting the case in front of the American people against four more years of this administration,” Harris told a gathering of the state conference of the NAACP.
+“We’ve got to hold this guy accountable by prosecuting the case in front of the American people against four more years of this administration,” Harris told a gathering of the state conference of the NAACP on Saturday night.
 “And I’ve prosecuted a lot of cases.
 But rarely one with this much evidence.”

 In addition to portraying her ability to take on Trump directly, Harris aimed to use the speech in this early-voting state, where the Democratic primary electorate is primarily African American, as a way to explain her prosecutorial experience to anyone potentially skeptical of her background as a district attorney and state attorney general who was tough on crime.

 In her campaign rollout earlier this year, Harris said she was ready to defend vulnerabilities related to her legal career.
-Criticized by some criminal justice advocates as being too tough on the accused during her tenures as the San Francisco district attorney and California attorney general, Harris answered those criticisms by declaring, “Too many black and brown Americans are locked up” and suggesting she supports reforms.
+Criticized by some criminal justice advocates as being too tough on the accused during her tenures as the San Francisco district attorney and California attorney general, Harris answered those criticisms by saying “too many black and brown Americans are locked up” and suggesting she supports major changes.

 Echoing that sentiment Saturday, Harris said her motivations have been questioned in the election.

-“But my mother used to say, don’t let people tell you who you are,” she said.
-“You tell them who you are.
+“But my mother used to say, ‘Don’t let people tell you who you are,'” she said. “‘You tell them who you are.’
 So that’s what I’m gonna do.”

-Noting that her love for the law came from an attorney uncle, Harris said Saturday that, like him, she “wanted to be the person who people called for help, to solve their problems, to protect people, and to fix what is wrong.”
-Speaking before a mostly black crowd of about 750, Harris noted that some within even her own family questioned her decision to become a prosecutor, saying she “had to defend that decision like one would a thesis.”
+Noting that her love for the law came from an attorney uncle, Harris said that, like him, she “wanted to be the person who people called for help, to solve their problems, to protect people, and to fix what is wrong.”
+Harris noted that some within even her own family questioned her decision to become a prosecutor, saying she “had to defend that decision like one would a thesis.”

 In that, Harris said she knew prosecutors had not always treated black people the same as white people and “looked the other way in the face of police brutality.”